prakash-simhandri/API-AXIOS/README.md

 # How to run ?

-First open your server port using node file_name.js in your working directory in terminal.
-And, then you can apply the basic CRUD operations.
+First open your server port using node js_request.js in your working directory in terminal.
+              then you can apply the basic CRUD operations.

+Happy Coding :)